DaireNiC/Cryptical/README.md

 are extremely complex and cumbersome to the casual user.

 ## Use
-The reason a user will return or copen the application more that once is for the following reasons:
+The reason a user will return or open the application more that once is for the following reasons:

 * Simple, elegant interface
 	The clean UI, makes the application approachable and user friendly.
 Reading the latest values is a breeze